Chinese Catholic Patriotic Association: History

-After the establishment of the People's Republic of China in 1949, the Chinese Communist Party sought for ways to bring religions in alignment with its ideology.
-While all religions were seen as superstitious, Christianity had the added challenge of being foreign.
+After the proclamation of the People's Republic of China in 1949, the Chinese Communist Party sought ways to bring religions in alignment with its ideology.
 Efforts were made by Chinese Protestants in May 1950 in a meeting with Premier Zhou Enlai.
 This resulted in the penning of the "Christian Manifesto" that condemned foreign imperialism and argued for building a Chinese Protestant church apart from foreign control.
 This was based in part on earlier Protestant missiological strategy of creating an indigenous church based on the so-called "three-self principles": self-government, self-support, and self-propagation.

 In December 1950, Chinese Catholics followed suit, with Father Wang Liangzuo in north Sichuan province, penning the "Guangyuan Manifesto" and signed by some 500 Catholics.
 It declared:

 We are determined to sever all relations with imperialism, to do all we can to reform ourselves, to establish a new Church that shall be independent in its administration, its resources, and its apostolate.

 Other Catholic manifestos followed, such as the "Chongqing Manifesto" published in January 1951 with over 700 signatures.
 Similar to the Protestant "Christian Manifesto", the Catholic manifestos spoke of the need for a "three-self" or "three-autonomies" (as it was translated into English), even though this was previously only part of the Protestant missiological literature and not discussed among Catholic missionaries.
 Premier Zhou Enlai met with Chinese Catholics and spoke of his appreciation for the sacrifices of the Catholic Church and its missionaries, and the need to remain united with Rome on spiritual matters.
 But he also encouraged the development of the "three-self".
 Pope Pius XII issued Cupimus Imprimis (1952) and Ad Sinarum Gentes (1954) praising Chinese Catholics for their loyalty and underscoring the importance of martyrdom.
 Ad Sinarum Gentes additionally spoke out against the "three-self", arguing that independence would make a church no longer "Catholic".

 In July 1957, 241 Chinese Catholics from all parts of China, including laity, priests, and bishops, convened a meeting in Beijing with officials from the CCP and the Religious Affairs Bureau.
 They approved the creation of the CCPA with Archbishop Ignatius Pi Shushi of Shenyang elected as president.
 By early 1958, the first Catholic bishops were illicitly appointed without reference to Rome or the Pope.
 In June 1958, Pope Pius XII issued Ad Apostolorum Principis, refusing to recognize any consecrations performed without prior Vatican approval.
 The question of consecrating bishops would be a major sticking point in Sino-Vatican relations ever since.